 Cause

-External climatic damp-heat in hot, damping environments may also lead to accumulation of damp-heat in the Large Intestine.
+External climatic damp-heat and living in hot, damp environment also leads to accumulation of damp-heat in the Large Intestine(1)(3).

 If you want to learn more about the large intestine and its functions from the perspective of Traditional Chinese Medicine you can read the material "The Large Intestine in Traditional Chinese Medicine" in the Physiology chapter.